zo0r/react-native-push-notification/trouble-shooting.md

 Known bugs and issues:

- * (Android) Tapping an alert in the notification centre will sometimes not result in `onNotification` being called.
+ * (Android) Tapping an alert in the notification centre will sometimes not result in `onNotification` being called [issue 281](https://github.com/zo0r/react-native-push-notification/issues/281)
  * (Android) Not all local notification features are supported yet (PRs welcome)
  * (iOS) The OS can penalise your app for not calling the completion handler and will stop (or delay) sending notifications to your app.
-This will be supported from RN-0.38.
+This will be supported from RN-0.38 [PR 227](https://github.com/zo0r/react-native-push-notification/pull/277)

-# Android
+# Android tips

  * Use a physical device for remote push notifications.
 They will not work on an emulator.
  * Try _grepping_ logcat for `ReactNativeJS|RNPushNotification` at **debug** level - it will likely shed some light onto whats happening.